madtank/nova-act-mcp/README.md

 1. Start a session on kayak.com
 2. Execute "search for flights from San Francisco to Tokyo in October"
 3. Execute "filter for direct flights only"
-4. Extract "Find the cheapest direct flight options"
-5. Execute "select the cheapest flight"
+4. Execute "select the cheapest flight"
-6. Start a new session on hotels.com
+5. Start a new session on hotels.com
-7. Execute "search for hotels in Tokyo near Shinjuku station"
+6. Execute "search for hotels in Tokyo near Shinjuku station"
-8. Execute "filter by 4+ stars and under $200 per night"
+7. Execute "filter by 4+ stars and under $200 per night"
-9. Extract "List the top 3 options with their amenities and reviews"
-10. Execute "check availability for October 10-17"
+8. Execute "check availability for October 10-17"
 ```

 ## Performance Considerations